Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 If I ask students what their future career plans are, I get a variety of responses: lawyer, marketing executive, teacher, engineer, EMT, translators, and other jobs with obvious writing components.

 Other careers mentioned may have less obvious needs for writing, but do nonetheless.
 Business specialists, retail managers, and salespeople require some writing but students may not understand that in all jobs, advancement happens from an ability to show initiative and growth.
 Often this is done with research, with better proposals, with writing.
 Professionals spend up to two hours of their days writing.
 Students must be able to evaluate and correct their writing errors.
+Part of teaching high school grammar is connecting ideas with students: show students that they will write, and no one will be with them to correct their writing.

 Possessing a firm understanding of grammar will make their writing better and help them succeed in their careers.
 High school grammar resources should remind students of that.